12manas/BT_Assignment/README.md

 log_Add_items_to_cart_and_complete_order.robot Contains all the Test Cases related to Add items to cart and complete order ( As Per the Official Email)

 Files with Extension .html belongs to their execution result, which shows all the test cases are passed.
+We Need to download them on local with .html extension and then need to open on chrome browser too see the validation results.

 Command used for execution is : robot  <filename.robot>
 ###